tt-gitacc/anomaly-detection/README.md

-The following script can detect an anomaly within a dataset that contains information about the sleep patterns of different mammals. <br>
+This script can detect anomalies within the following dataset: http://lib.stat.cmu.edu/datasets/sleep<br>
-To accomplish this, I..<br>
+Every time it runs, it will..<br>
-  1. stored each attribute into an array<br>
+  1. store each attribute into an array<br>
-  2. calculated the mean of each attribute<br>
+  2. calculate the mean of each attribute in the array<br>
-  3. calculated the standard deviation of each attribute<br>
+  3. calculate the standard deviation of each attribute in the array<br>
-  4. told the Python shell to display whether or not one of the values I calculated was anomalous based on..<br>
-     a. whether or not the the iterator in the array was greater than "the mean + 2 multiplied by the standard deviation," or:<br>
+  4. loop through each value in the array to determine whether or not it is anomalous.
+If the iterator is greater than "the mean plus (or minus) two, multiplied by its standard deviation," the following statement will be returned: "[iterator] is an anomalous value"<br>
-     b. if the iterator in the array was was less than "the mean - 2 times the standard deviation."